Cosupports and minimal pure-injective resolutions of affine rings: Cosupport and Minimal pure-injective resolutions

 See \cite[Theorem 8.5.1]{EJ} for the proof.

-Finally, we give an outline of the proof of Lemma \ref{Thompson's lemma}.
-Let $\varphi: R\to S$ and $f:\Spec S\to \Spec R$ be as in the lemma.
-For simplicity, we assume that the Krull dimension of $R$ is finite.
+Let $\varphi: R\to S$ be as in Proposition \ref{Enochs's theorem} and $f:\Spec S\to \Spec R$ be a canonical map induced by $\varphi$.
+For later use, we recall an isomorphism in \cite[Theorem 4.6]{PT1}, which is useful to know components of $S\otimes_RP$ in the proposition.
 Let $B_\fp$ be some cardinality for each $\fp\in \Spec R$.
 Then it holds that